neo-project/neo-blockchain-toolkit/quickstart.md

 }
 ```

-## Invoke a Smart Contract on the NEO-Express blockchain
+## Invoke a Smart Contract on the Neo-Express blockchain

 The last step is to invoke the deployed contract.
 We use the `contract invoke`
 command for that.